korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_12_Immutable_Unmodifable_Classes/README.md

 This hasn't changed much,
 except it has the two instance fields, _startYear_ and _endYear_.
-And there on the third to last line, is the new signature for the constructor.
+And there, on the third to last line, is the new signature for the constructor.
 You can see each parameter type is an int.
 It's also private, even though I didn't include an access modifier.